rxrossi/arbitrary-equivalence/Notes.md

 To change or not too

 ### Pros
-While taking the aproach as array ares (element position is on location and as others parts of location has types) It could make harder to add brackets later
+While taking the approach as array ares (element position is on location and as others parts of location has types) It could make harder to add brackets later

 Ex (obj):